 Why haven't they made Konata's MMORPG yet?

 While I'm not familiar with Japanese MMOs, chances are the one in the Anime is very similar to an existing one, meaning there'd be two problems to overcome.
 1) potential copyright issues, 2) playerbase.
 Numerous as they are, an MMO wont live on Lucky Star fans alone, and any non-fan would likely drift toward established titles rather than what looks like a cheep replica (which would you rather play?
-World of Warcraft-esque MMO based on one played by cartoon character A, or World of Warcraft?)
+Wo W-esque MMO based on one played by cartoon character A, or Wo W?)

 Actually, from what's shown of the MMO Konata is playing and based on cross-referencing from gameplay footage, it seems to be the The Tower of Druaga: The Recovery of Babylim.